Apollo-o/oka/README.md

 :exclamation: Speeds will vary based on number of videos and file sizes.

-:exclamation: The enhance video capability is around 26 minutes per video on a CPU-bound system this will vary by device.
+:exclamation: The enhance video capability is around 26 minutes per video it was tested on a CPU-bound system this will vary by device.

 | Capabilities | Speed |
 |----|----|